-4.5 What do I do if I am going to be absent?
+What do I do if I am going to be absent?

-In case of absence from College, you should contact your Programme Manager
+In case of absence from College, you should contact your module tutor or Programme Manager.

-4.6 How do I withdraw from my course?
+How do I withdraw from my course?
+4.6

 If you are considering withdrawal from your course you should speak to your personal tutor or the Students' Union to discuss your reasons.
 If there is a problem, College or Students' Union staff may be able to help.